 Leaves: Small in size, thick, broadly cordate or reniform, wider (15-20 cm) than long (5-10 cm), scarcely ever slightly lobed.
 Young leaves are frequently folded along the midrib with light-colored underside visible.
 Smooth, glabrous on both surfaces at maturity.
 Margin rather coarsely toothed, frequently ending in a sharp abrupt point at terminal.

 Grapes: Small (12-24 berries) clusters of small, 6-12 mm diameter, globular berries, somewhat flattened endwise; black or purple-black with much pigment under the skin.
-Skin thin, pulp pleasant.
+Skin thin, pulp pleasant (by james).
 Seeds small, not notched; beak short, rather blunt.
 Leafing, blossoming and ripening early (late June to August).

 Distinguishing: Tendrils red if present, but rare.